-- 1. To teach students to effectively utilize artistic processes and visual elements to express concepts and emotions. - 2.
-To aid individuals in the development of skill, sensitivity, and creativity in the use of art media. - 3.
-To help students develop critical thinking and the ability to analyze and evaluate visual images. - 4.
-To promote the appreciation of art as a discipline and examine its contributions to culture. - 5.
-To provide work and service opportunities for students to develop their artistic sensibilities and skills in support of the mission of the College.
-The Art Department provides a course of study in the visual arts that supports, integrates, and contributes to the mission of the college.
+- 1. To teach students to effectively utilize material processes and visual elements to express concepts. - 2.
+To aid individuals in the development of skill, sensitivity, and creativity in the use of art and craft materials. - 3.
+To help students develop critical thinking and the ability to analyze and evaluate visual images and cultural objects. - 4.
+To promote the appreciation of art and craft as disciplines and examine their contributions to culture. - 5.
+To provide work and service opportunities for students to develop their artistic sensibilities and craft skills in support of the mission of the College The Art Department provides a course of study in the visual and material arts that supports, integrates, and contributes to the mission of the college.
 Each student is encouraged to develop a unique vision and to come to a greater understanding and appreciation of the diverse responses and contributions of others.
-Students explore how and why they work creatively and develop an appreciation for art in a historical context.
+Students explore how and why they work creatively and develop an appreciation for art and craft in a historical context.
 Major in Art, B.A.

-The major in Art provides a basic foundation in the visual arts that allows each student to: - 1.
+The major in Art provides a basic foundation in the visual and material arts that allows each student to: - 1.
 Discover and develop his or her own creative potential and direction, - 2.
 Come to a greater understanding and appreciation of the unique contributions of others and the complex issues that confront art today, and - 3.
-Develop the necessary skills, both technical and conceptual, to produce art as well as to understand and contribute meaningfully to contemporary issues and culture.
-A major in Art prepares students to pursue careers as artists as well as further study in a graduate program or in art school.
+Develop the necessary skills, both technical and conceptual, to produce a body of work as well as to understand and contribute meaningfully to contemporary issues and culture.
+A major in Art prepares students to pursue careers as artists and artisans as well as further study in a graduate program or in art school.
 It can also open opportunities in interior design, graphic design, web page design, art management, museums and galleries, art-related businesses, and successful work as a studio artist.
-The art major is intended for students who are interested in making dedicated commitments to the visual arts within a liberal arts context.
-The major provides an experiential foundation in the visual arts.
+The art major is intended for students who are interested in making dedicated commitments to the visual arts and material studies within a liberal arts context.
+The major provides an experiential foundation in visual arts and material studies.
 Students discover and develop creative potential and direction and come to a greater understanding and appreciation of the unique contributions of others and of the complex issues that confront those in the arts today.
-To be eligible for admission to the art major, a student must have completed Drawing I, either 2D or 3D Design, and either Introduction to Art History or Modern and Contemporary Art with grades of C or better in each of these courses.
-Students must also have passed an art major review of their portfolio (see department chair for more information).
-Grades: In order to count toward fulfillment of the art major, all art courses leading to the senior capstone sequence (ART 4120 Senior Project I and either ART 4130 Senior Project II: Studio Art or ART 4140 Senior Project II: Art History) must be passed with a grade of C or higher.
+To be eligible for admission to the art major, it is recommended that the student first completes Drawing I, either 2D or 3D Design, and either Introduction to Art History or Modern and Contemporary Art with grades of C- or better in each of these courses.
+Students must pass a Portfolio Review before declaring as an art major (see Department Chair for more information).
+Grades: In order to count toward fulfillment of the art major, all art major courses including the senior capstone sequence (ART 4120 Senior Project I and ART 4130 Senior Project II: Studio Art) must be passed with a grade of C- or higher.
 Total Credit Hours: Students must earn a minimum of 52 credit hours in art to fulfill the major requirements, distributed as follows.
 Requirements:

-I. Foundation Courses: Required of all Art majors; 20 credit hours as follows: One of the following courses:

-ART 1110 2D Design (4cr) ART 1120 3D Design (4cr) All of the following courses:
+I. Foundation Courses: Required of all Art majors; 20 credit hours as follows: One of the following courses: ART 1110 2D Design (4cr) ART 1120 3D Design (4cr) All of the following courses: